batuhanozcan1605/batuhanozcan1605/README.md

 ### Project Title 1: Pursuits
 **Explanation:**
-Pursuits is an app that users can get personalized bite-size knowledge according to their interests.
-It is AI based so like its competitors Pursuits do not have static data and categories.
-Thus, user may type any topic they want to get inform.
+Pursuits is an app that users can get personalized learning map in whatever they want to learn about and build a learning habit around their interests, studies and professions.

 <div style="display: flex; gap: 25px;">
   <img src="images/pursuits_ss_1.jpeg" alt="Screenshot 1" width="200">